-Our planning and operating environments are shaped by a wider context of national, regional and district wide priorities and objectives - the table below identifies the key legislation, strategies, policies and plans that link to and provide direction for the Animal Control activity.
+Our planning and operating environments are shaped by a wider context of national, regional and district wide priorities and objectives.
+The following identifies the key legislation, strategies, policies and plans that link to and provide direction for the Civil Defence activity.